cmaxw/devchat-eleventy/src/sustain-our-software/sos-014-funding-open-source-with-gitcoin.md

   Developers work on open source projects for a multitude of reasons.
 Monetary incentives, known as bounties, pay developers for their work.
 question2: What is cryptocurrency?
-answer2: 'Cryptocurrency is an internet based form of currency. '
+answer2: 'Cryptocurrency is an internet based form of currency built on a ledger that's managed by a blockchain. '
 question3: How does blockchain support open source software?
 answer3: >-
   Blockchain is a means of storing and distributing information and works hand